Mcp Gateway

 Limitations

-• Lasso is an enterprise-focused platform with contact-based pricing, limiting accessibility for small teams.
+• Lasso is an enterprise-focused AI security platform with contact-based pricing and no self-service signup or free tier, which may limit accessibility for smaller teams.

-• The platform’s deep integration with specific gateways means organizations using less common infrastructure may need custom setup.
+• The platform supports deployment at proxy, API, and AI Gateway layers, and integrates with various gateways and CI/CD pipelines, but organizations using less common infrastructure may need custom setup.

 Hidden costs & gotchas